SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- Although we do not know the exact words of Scripture in every place, even the most disparate schools of thought agree on the vast majority.
 Depending on how we count, the level of agreement could be up to 98 percent! -->

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
-The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Dallas, Ph.D.)](https://youtu.be/NikVdhp0YFs)
+The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (PhD, Dallas)](https://youtu.be/NikVdhp0YFs)

 <!-- <span style="font-style:Italic;font-size:24px;">Doctrinal Positions</span>